youyanggu/covid19_projections/about.md

 ## Contact

-We enourage questions/insights/feedback!
-Please reach out to Youyang Gu on Twitter via [@youyanggu](https://twitter.com/youyanggu) or [on LinkedIn](https://www.linkedin.com/in/youyanggu/).
+We enourage questions, insights, and feedback.
+Please reach out to Youyang Gu on Twitter via [@youyanggu](https://twitter.com/youyanggu).

 [Back to Top](#top)